whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/applets-ifttt.md

 Sometimes Applets run into issues or don't run as expected.
 Here are some tips for troubleshooting Applet issues that your users (or you!) may run into.

-### Asking users for further information
+### Asking Users for Further Information

 Asking your users the following questions will help you further investigate the issue they are running into.

-##### 1) What's your Applet version ID?
+#### 1) What's Your Applet Version ID?

-The _Applet version ID_ is an ID that specifies a user's version of an Applet.
-For example, [this Applet](https://ifttt.com/applets/YfkYtQB2-get-a-notification-when-the-international-space-station-passes-over-your-house)'s ID is `YfkYtQB2` but a user's specific _version_ of that Applet can be identified by an ID such as `78911786`.
+The *Applet version ID* is an ID that specifies a user's version of an Applet.
+For example, [this Applet](https://ifttt.com/applets/YfkYtQB2-get-a-notification-when-the-international-space-station-passes-over-your-house)'s ID is `YfkYtQB2` but a user's specific *version* of that Applet can be identified by an ID such as `78911786`.

 This ID can be found on Applet's page when a specific user views it: